-If you as an established employer in Sweden want to employ staff for seasonal work, the persons in question must have a work permit.
+If you are an established employer in Sweden and you want to employ staff for seasonal work, the people in question must have a work permit.

 - be established in Sweden

 - provide information about the employment and give the relevant union organisation an opportunity to comment on the conditions of employment